Quoting some functions that need to be evaluated iteratively

 #'

 #' @param X a \code{T x n} numeric data matrix or frame of stationary time series.
-May contain missing values.
+May contain missing values. \emph{Note} that data is internally standardized (scaled and centered) before estimation.

-#' @param r integer. number of factors.
+#' @param r integer.
+Number of factors.

-#' @param p integer. number of lags in factor VAR.
+#' @param p integer.
+Number of lags in factor VAR.

 #' @param idio.ar1 logical.
-Model observation errors as AR(1) processes: \eqn{e_t = \rho e_{t-1} + v_t}{e(t) = rho e(t-1) + v(t)}. \emph{Note} that this substantially increases computation time, and is generaly not needed if \code{n} is large (>30).
+Model observation errors as AR(1) processes: \eqn{e_t = \rho e_{t-1} + v_t}{e(t) = rho e(t-1) + v(t)}. \emph{Note} that this substantially increases computation time, and is generally not needed if \code{n} is large (>30).
 See theoretical vignette for details.

-#' @param rQ character. restrictions on the state (transition) covariance matrix (Q).
+#' @param rQ character.
+Restrictions on the state (transition) covariance matrix (Q).

-#' @param rR character. restrictions on the observation (measurement) covariance matrix (R).
+#' @param rR character.
+Restrictions on the observation (measurement) covariance matrix (R).

 #' @param em.method character.
 The implementation of the Expectation Maximization Algorithm used.
 The options are: